Robust Linear Precoder Design for 3D Massive MIMO Downlink with A Posteriori Channel Model

-where ${\cal{B}}_d$ is the set of directional cosines corresponding to the multiple wireless pathes and $g_k(u_{r}, u_{t}, v_{t})$ is the fading coefficient of each path.
-However, the channel coefficients and the set ${\cal{B}}_d$ in \eqref{eq:orginal_beam_domain_channel_model} are hard to obtain in practice since there are infinitely many possible $u_r,u_t, v_t $.
-To be a realistic channel model that can be used in practical systems, we discretize the possible directional cosines.
-Let ${\cal{B}}$ be the set of all possible directional cosines.
-We partition the set ${\cal{B}}$ into the sets ${\cal{B}}_{r,i} \times {\cal{B}}_{t,j,l}$, where $\times$ here denotes the Cartesian product, and ${\cal{B}}_{r,i}$ and ${\cal{B}}_{t,j,l}$ are defined as
+where ${\cal{B}}_d$ is the set of directional cosines corresponding to the multiple wireless paths and $g_{kmn}(u_{t}, v_{t})$ is the fading coefficient of each path.
+The channel model provided in \eqref{eq:orginal_beam_domain_channel_model} is the physical channel model, where the angle of arrival or departure for each path is arbitrary.
+The channel coefficients and the set ${\cal{B}}_d$ are hard to obtain in practice since there are infinitely many possible $u_t, v_t $.
+Let ${\cal{B}}$ be the set of all possible directional cosines, and be partitioned into the sets ${\cal{B}}_{t,j,l}$, which is defined as